axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 Should you adjust pH with chemicals?

-The nitrogen cycle continuously produces hydrogen ions (acid) as a byproduct of ammonia oxidation.
+The nitrogen cycle continuously produces hydrogen ions as a byproduct of ammonia oxidation.
 Between water changes, these acids slowly consume the carbonate buffer (KH), which causes a gradual pH decline.
-Simultaneously, nitrate accumulates because it is not consumed by the cycle.
-The magnitude of these changes depends on bioload (how much waste the axolotl produces), tank size (dilution factor), KH level (buffering capacity), and time between changes.
+Simultaneously, nitrate accumulates because it is not consumed by the cycle in a standard tank.
+The magnitude of these changes depends on bioload, tank size, KH level, and time between changes.
 If you notice significant parameter drift between weekly water changes, increase your water change volume or frequency, or increase KH buffering by adding crushed coral to the filter.